resources / blog /

 • Attachment rates: 28% overall, peaking at 52% on high-ticket items

-Today, the same pattern plays out on X, where one angry thread about a denied warranty or a slow claim resolution can spread across thousands of feeds in hours-
+The same pattern keeps playing over and over on social media, where one angry thread about a denied warranty or a slow claim resolution can spread across thousands of feeds in hours-

 Customers venting anger about bad warranty provider